Akash-Ahir/90DaysOfDevOps/2026/day-66/day-66-eks-terraform.md

 **Document:** Why does EKS need both public and private subnets?
 What do the subnet tags do?
+  - Public subnets are used for internet-facing resources like LoadBalancers, while EKS worker nodes run in private subnets for better isolation.
+Private nodes can still access the internet through a NAT Gateway when needed
+  - The tags help Kubernetes/AWS identify which subnets should be used for public or internal LoadBalancers
 ---

 ## Task 3: Create the EKS Cluster with Registry Module